SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD HRX SNMP.md

 This page contains the following tables:

 - The **ECM** **Channel Table**, which contains the configuration parameters of each ECM (**Ethernet Control Module**) channel (e.g. state, type, etc.).
-- The **ECM Remotes Table**,which displays status information regarding the remote units connected to the hub.
+- The **ECM Remotes Table**, which displays status information regarding the remote units connected to the hub.

 A page button at the top allows you to set the **ECM Hub configuration** parameters (e.g. ECM Multicast IP, ECM Guard Band, etc.).